-That first freedom ride did encounter some trouble – one of the leaders was attacked in South Carolina and some of the riders were arrested in North Carolina, South Carolina, and Mississippi.
+That first freedom ride did encounter trouble – one of the leaders was attacked in South Carolina and some of the riders were arrested in North Carolina, South Carolina, and Mississippi.

 Throughout the summer, other groups of Freedom Riders followed their example.
 On Mother’s Day, May 14, 1961, a mob in Anniston, Alabama, stoned one Freedom Riders’ bus and firebombed it.
 At the Birmingham station, a mob severely beat Riders of another bus.
 The Freedom Riders escaped by plane to New Orleans.

 Another wave of Freedom Riders, Nashville college students, went to Birmingham.
 They rode the bus to the Montgomery bus terminal, where a vicious mob attacked them.
 In response, Attorney General Robert Kennedy sent federal marshals to the city.
 The bruised and battered Riders continued on to Jackson, Mississippi, where they were arrested.
 Wave after wave of Freedom Riders, more than 300, came and were arrested.